 Welcome to my battlestation!
 As a software developer and gamer, having a capable PC for both productivity and play is very important to me.
-Along with my PC, I have a fleet of other personal devices that I use on a regular basis.
+And along with my PC, I have a fleet of other personal devices that I use on a regular basis.

 Radiance is my very first DIY system build, not only for which I researched and hand-picked every component myself, but also which I put together with my own hands.
 It is my pride and joy for this very reason, despite it being strictly a mid-range build, and I eagerly look forward to upgrades and future system builds.

 The name Radiance comes from the purple and white color scheme I chose.
 It's no RGB, but it's discreet yet distinctive.